Fergus3763/UI-for-Dashboard/handover/HUB3_to_HUB4_Master_Handover.md

 - Integration plan: `handover/INTEGRATION_PLAN.md`

 > Governance rule: **No local patches**.
 Any fix/change must be implemented at system level and reflected across connected Hubs/Spokes.
+Links verified (handover docs link correctly)

+ In all handover/*.md, relative links use ./ and open correctly in GitHub:

+ ./API_CONTRACT.md

+ ./DATA_BOUNDARY.md

+ ./INTEGRATION_PLAN.md

+ ./RELEASE_NOTES.md

+ ./STATUS_SUMMARY.md

+ ../glossary/README.md (if linking out of folder)

+ Master handover files include the No local patches rule How to verify (UI steps):
+Open each handover markdown file in GitHub’s UI.
+Click every link in the file; confirm it resolves (no 404).
+If any link starts with /handover/... (missing ./), edit and fix it.